 But you can Help Us Help You, and those in greatest need, by using our services well.

-During the winter, flu, norovirus, and respiratory problems mean many frail and vulnerable people get sicker, leading to more emergency admissions, which has a greater impact on hospitals – particularly with our ageing population.
+During the winter, an increase in viruses and respiratory problems mean many frail and vulnerable people get sicker, leading to more emergency admissions, which has a greater impact on hospitals – particularly with our ageing population.

 By using the right services at the right time, you can help us ensure we treat the people who are most in need sooner – and often speed up your own treatment in the process.

 Here are some of the ways you can Help Us Help You by using services well this winter (please click on the links below for more information):